villano-lab/nrCascadeSim/paper/paper.md

 useful data to a single file.
 While there are tools, such as the GEANT4 [@Geant4] framework, that allow users to simulate neutron capture, existing tools are not built specifically for neutron capture-based nuclear recoils as `nrCascadeSim` is and therefore uses some underlying assumptions that
 `nrCascadeSim` does not.
-The main approximation used in GEANT4 that we avoid in `nrCascadeSim` is that all recoils decay directly to the ground state.
-While this works for some applications, it is necessary to be more precise when an accurate spectrum of neutron capture-based recoils is needed for analyses such as calibration or noise subtraction.
+The main approximation often used in GEANT4 that we avoid in `nrCascadeSim` is that all recoils decay directly to the ground state.
+While this works for some applications, it is necessary to be more precise when an accurate spectrum of neutron capture-based recoils is needed for analyses such as calibration or background subtraction.

 # Models Used

 When modeling deposits from neutron capture events, we want to look at the recoil of the nucleus as a result of these cascades.
-To determine how much energy is deposited, we must track how much the nucleus slows down between steps of the cascade as well as *how* each state change affects the nucleus' travel.  `nrCascadeSim` assumes a constant deceleration that results from the nucleus colliding with other nearby nuclei.
-This means that it must simulate, along with the steps of the cascade, the time between each state &mdash; to calculate how much the nucleus slows down &mdash; and the angle between the nucleus' momentum before a decay and the momentum boost (gamma ray) resulting from the decay &mdash; to calculate the resulting momentum.
+To determine how much energy is deposited, we must track how much the nucleus slows down between steps of the cascade as well as how each state change affects the nucleus' travel.  `nrCascadeSim` assumes a constant deceleration that results from the nucleus colliding with other nearby nuclei.
+This means that it must simulate, along with the steps of the cascade, the time between each state &mdash; to calculate how much the nucleus slows down.
+And it must also simulate the angle between the nucleus' momentum before a decay and the momentum boost (gamma ray) resulting from the decay &mdash; to calculate the resulting momentum.
 The time between steps is simulated as an exponentially-decaying random variable based on the state's half-life,